solutionsanz/devops/OCI/provisionBuildServerEnv/docs/instructions.md

 ## Known Issues

-- The imageocids for the bastion instances have been hardcoded to avoid an extra lookup.
+- The imageocids for the compute instances have been hardcoded to avoid an extra lookup.
 If during a terraform run, the image cannot be found, check the available [image ocids][image ocids] and update the values accordingly in terraform.tfvars.
 Alternatively, you may supply your own image ocids.
 At the moment, all scripts have been tested with Oracle Linux only, although they should work for CentOS too.